What are the 12 Agile Principles?

 “Continuous improvement is better than delayed perfection.” - Mark Twain

-Apply these 12 Agile Principles to be agile.
-Hope this article provided value to you.
+Apply these 12 Agile Principles and be agile.
 Please post your valuable feedback in the comments section.
-Thank you!